richardm/richardm.github.io/docs/principles/index.md

   > "I'm good at everything I put effort into." - Polina Giralt.

 ## Other Principles

+TODO: Move these under the appropriate principles above rather than as a separate section.

 Other sources of inspiration for operating principles include: